biya-coin/biyaliquid-docs/.gitbook/defi/trading/derivatives-election-perpetual.md

 # Election Perpetual

-An election perpetual futures contract - or an election perp - is a type of derivative financial instrument on Injective that allows users to gain leveraged exposure to an elections market.
+An election perpetual futures contract - or an election perp - is a type of derivative financial instrument on Biyaliquid that allows users to gain leveraged exposure to an elections market.
 An election perp is a perpetual futures contract that tracks the price of a market on Polymarket, rather than a traditional crypto asset.

 Unlike traditional futures, these contracts don't have an expiry date.
 They can be held indefinitely.
 Trades are settled in USDT.
 LIke other perps, election perps use a funding rate mechanism to keep the contract price close to the underlying index price.